Tools to help you work out how much home insurance you need

 - optional covers – the more optional covers you have, the higher your premium is likely to be

 - government charges, taxes or levies.

 Home Insurance Knowledge Base

 Your questions about insurance all

 answered in one place.

-*Typical building replacement costs are provided by Cordell Information Pty Ltd (ABN 95 159 137 274) (Cordell); and typical building contents replacement costs are provided by Sum Insured Pty Ltd, trading as Home Contents (ACN 099 322 308) (‘Sum Insured’).
+*Typical home replacement costs are provided by Cordell Information Pty Ltd (ABN 95 159 137 274) (Cordell); and typical contents replacement costs are provided by Sum Insured Pty Ltd, trading as Home Contents (ACN 099 322 308) (‘Sum Insured’).
 Whilst every care is taken to ensure the accuracy of the information as a guide for costing, no responsibility is accepted by either Cordell or Sum Insured for its accuracy.
-Please check with an architect, builder, quantity surveyor, valuer or other suitably qualified professional for an accurate estimate.
+Please check with an architect, builder, quantity surveyor, valuer or other suitably qualified professional for an accurate home replacement cost estimate.
 Auto & General Insurance Services Pty Ltd (trading as Budget Direct) takes no responsibility for the costs provided by Cordell or Sum Insured nor any liability for the accuracy of, reliance upon or use of the costs.
-Before deciding to purchase any product you should calculate the actual replacement cost of your home and/or contents (as the calculators contain general information only and may not suit your particular circumstances) and read the relevant product disclosure statement available from us.
+Before deciding to purchase any insurance product you should calculate the actual replacement cost of your home and/or contents (as the calculators contain general information only and may not suit your particular circumstances) and read the relevant Product Disclosure Statement available from us.